llaveirge/city-canvas/README.md

 - User can search for City Canvas Pins near a zip code or street address on the 'Art Finder' page map
 - User can view another user's profile page showcasing that user's City Canvas Pins

+## System Requirements

+- Node.js 16 or higher
+- npm 8 or higher
+- PostgreSQL 12 or higher